antikrem/TypeSharpGen/README.md

 Generate typescript from C# with simple syntax and a non-opinionated, extendable design.
 Loosely inspired by `TypeGen`, this project offers more features such as method declarations as well as more low level customization.

+## Features

+* Customisable generation - Simply implement `GenerationSpecification` as many times as needed to declare how and what is generated.
+* Implicit dependent type generation - Types required for a valid generation will be implicitly picked up and emmitted.
+* Imports - All dependencies for a type will be automically detected, even between generation specifications and imported.

 ## Packages

 * [NuGet](https://www.nuget.org/packages/TypeSharpGen/)